Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 • -esxHost

-Specifies the hostname or IP address of the ESXi or vCenter server from which performance metrics will be collected.
+Specifies the hostname or IP address of the ESXi host server from which performance metrics will be collected.

 • -esxUser

-The username for authentication on the ESXi or vCenter host.
+The username for authentication on the vCenter or ESXi host.

 • -esxPassword